 This 1100 s/f three bedroom home was designed by request to serve the low income housing needs of a moderately sized family.
 An up-dated version of the typical 1970s box, this extraordinarily economical home is extremely energy efficient, and can have a sizeable loft area above the bedroom and bath area, depending on the roof pitch chosen.
 Though this loft area does not meet code as a sleeping area, it could be used for a child’s play area, for storage, or as a quiet retreat for adults to just go and read a book.
 This plan can be built either with or without an attached garage.
 A version of this plan has been developed for construction in the Arctic.
-For Northern latitudes, a steeper roof pitch has been added, to provide a better angle for solar panels.
+For Northern latitudes, a steeper roof pitch has been added, to provide a better angle for solar panels, and help snow to slide off easier.
 This steeper pitch also increases the interior volume and usefulness of the loft.

 Like this zero-energy plan?
 Share it with your friends by clicking on the social icons below.